Brand compliance is more than just brand consistency and ensuring the right color palette and messaging is applied to your creative assets.

-- Make sure that brand licensing agreements are met
+- Make sure that brand licensing agreements are up to date.

-- Monitor & enforce policies around intellectual property usage, content access, & editing permissions
+- Monitor and enforce policies around intellectual property usage, content access, and editing permissions.

-- Ensure that social media policies & asset distribution meet the latest requirements and are enforced throughout the entire organization
+- Ensure that social media policies and content distribution meet the latest requirements.

 For example, consider the challenges facing the consumer packaged goods (CPG) industry.
-Teams manage massive catalogs, containing thousands, if not millions of SKUs—all requiring on-brand product shots, packaging, and product disclaimers that match industry regulations.
+Teams manage massive catalogs, containing thousands, if not millions of SKUs—all requiring on-brand images, packaging, and disclaimers that match industry regulations.

-In this case, brand compliance tools help companies ensure that every package, price sheet, and piece of content aligns with the latest regulatory requirements-- a task that is impossible for humans to perform manually at such a scale.
+In this case, brand compliance technology helps companies ensure that every package, price sheet, and piece of content aligns with the latest regulatory requirements—a task that’s impossible for humans to perform manually at such a scale.

 What’s more, tech-powered compliance makes it easy for marketers to create content across a wide range of media formats and channels, while meeting regulatory requirements for ads, messaging, and distribution.